What the phrase really means

 - Collect semen in the sterile cup without condoms or saliva.

-- Let it stand at room temperature for 10–15 minutes to liquefy.
+- Let it stand at room temperature for 10 to 15 minutes so it can liquefy.

 - Draw it up slowly and tap out air bubbles.

 - Lie comfortably with hips slightly elevated.
-Place the syringe tip just inside the vagina and angle toward the cervix about 1–2 inches.
+Place the syringe tip just inside the vagina and angle toward the cervix.

-- Press the plunger gently and rest for 15–20 minutes.
+- Press the plunger gently and rest for 15 to 20 minutes afterward.

 Stop if anything feels painful or uncertain and contact a clinician.